My Life and Art - The Ongoing Saga

 Still later, back in the Blue Ridge, I taught weaving at schools and fiber fairs, folding up my 36-inch LeClerc loom, spinning wheel, small daughter and her still-smaller puppy to fit into a VW bug to travel across the state.

 Participation in selected Western Colorado art events has included: Aspen Saturday Market, Telluride Mountain Village Market, Ridgway Rendezvous, Ridgway Farmers Market, Lake City Arts Festival, Sneffels Fiber Fest, Telluride Many Hands, Grand Junction Art Center Holiday Show and Sale and the Winter Members' Exhibit, Cedaredge Pioneer Town, Hotchkiss Sheep Dog Trials, San Juan Weavers Guild Annual Show and Sale, Montrose Women's Club Christmas Bazaar.
 In Utah I have exhibited my work in the Moab Annual Memorial Day Arts Festival, the Red Rocks Fall Art Festival and the MARC Holiday Market.
 My work is also currently available in local galleries and shops - Confluence Studios Gallery in Grand Junction, Stacy's on Main in Cedaredge, and Montrose Center for the Arts.

 Having been honored since 2018 to be juried into the Aspen Saturday Market and subsequent Winter Market, I continued in 2019, with a featured Summer Travel Collection of Origami Jackets and Kabuki Travel Coats, plus custom hand woven natural fiber rugs.
-Although in the pandemic year of 2020, artists/artisans were excluded from Market, we have been invited to apply for the coming June-October 2021 season.
+In the pandemic year of 2020, the market included only food/produce vendors, and artists/artisans were excluded.
+Happily, this year we have been invited to resume our participation for the coming June-October 2021 season.
 The City of Aspen Market Committee is definitely making plans to assure a safe and successful year!